OmarNasserr/Task2-C-Logger/README.md

 - **Thread-safe Logging**: Ensures that logs from different threads do not interfere with each other.
 - **File Handling**: Appends log messages to a specified log file.
-- **Automatic Resource Management**: Uses RAII principles to manage file resources and mutex locks.
+- **Automatic Resource Management**: Manage file resources and mutex locks.

 ## Getting Started